Azazel: Torah

-In the Hebrew Bible, the term is used three times in Leviticus 16, where two male goats were to be sacrificed to Yahweh and one of the two was selected by lot, for Yahweh is seen as speaking through the lots.
+In the Hebrew Bible, the term is used three times in Chapter 16 of the Book of Leviticus, where two male goats were to be sacrificed to Yahweh and one of the two was selected by lot, for Yahweh is seen as speaking through the lots.
 One goat is selected by lot and sent into the wilderness לַעֲזָאזֵל, "for Azazel".
 This goat was then cast out in the desert as part of Yom Kippur.
-The scapegoat ritual can be traced back to 24th century BC Ebla, from where it spread throughout the ancient Near East.
+The scapegoat ritual can be traced back to 2400 BC Ebla, whence it spread throughout the ancient Near East.

 In older English versions, such as the King James Version, the phrase la-azazel is translated as "as a scapegoat"; however, in most modern English Bible translations, it is represented as a name in the text: